 “Imagination is everything.
 It is the preview of life’s coming attractions”

-The nine steps you will learn today will allow you to define your goals and dreams to develop the motivation and strength you need to achieve them.
+The 9 steps you will learn today will allow you to define your goals and dreams to develop the motivation and strength you need to achieve them.

 Living a purposeful life will motivate you to get up each morning and focus all your energy.
 Having a purpose in your life can help you feel that your routines and habits are meaningful and important.